Question: Is there a parallel between the Nephilim in the Bible and the giants in Greek mythology?

 God needed to remove Adam’s children that had gone wild, who had misused the privilege of long-life and physical beauty - including the offspring of liaisons with angels, who at various points came into space-time with a material body and saw the women from Adam’s family.
 As we have said, these were not like regular women, they had a special beauty and strength.
 They would make ideal mates for angels.
 If the angels could start to spread their own DNA that hadn’t been created in the same way humans had, then they could father some offspring on the earth themselves.

-This would fit very nicely into the serpent’s plans too.
-We don’t know how many pure daughters of Adam’s line were around, but judging by the length of time it took each of the fathers to actually father a child, then there probably wasn’t a large number.
+This would fit very nicely into the serpent’s plans too, as the Saviour of the world would descend from Adam's line.
+(Luke 3:23-38 & Matt 1:1-16).
+We don’t know how many pure daughters of Adam’s line were around, but in view of the length of time it took each of the fathers to actually father a child, there probably wasn’t a large number.

 Then the Lord said, “My Spirit shall not strive with man forever, because he also is flesh; nevertheless his days shall be one hundred and twenty years” (Gen 6:3).